TanukiSharp/MinimalNugetServer/readme.md

 ## Build

-First, you must make sure you have .NET Core SDK 1.0.0-preview2-003156 tooling, as stated in the `global.json` file.
+First, you must make sure you have .NET Core SDK 1.0.0-rc4-004771.
-You can probably change the `global.json` to another version if you prefer.

-You will need the .NET Core 1.1 runtime installed on the machine you will run it, unless you modify the `project.json` file to produce a self-contained distribution.

-In a terminal, go to the directory that contains the `project.json` file and run the `dotnet build` command.
+In a terminal, go to the directory that contains the `.csproj` file and run the `dotnet build` command.

 When you build for the first time, you may get the following error:

-    error CS0103: The name 'GitCommitHash' does not exist in the current context
+    error CS0103: The name 'GitCommitInfo' does not exist in the current context

 This is because a file is generated before compilation, and is not taken into account for the build.
 Just run `dotnet build` again and the it will finally compile correctly.